 Sorry for those visitors coming to this page after searching "tiger meat", we are not eating tiger, NOOO!!!!
 I know we Chinese eat a lot crazy food, but tiger?
 No, we are not that mad:)

 We name this dish because the surface of the cooked pork belly looks like the “Tiger Skin”, at least this is how my mum explains this.
 "Kourou" in Chinese means the meat is over turned.
 You will see what I mean later on.

 Apart from our home cooked Szechuan style "Tiger Skin" Kourou, there is also a Hunan style Kourou, which uses slightly different preserved vegetable,

-it also has the sliced taro or sweet potato stuffed between two slices of meat, which we don't do that here.
+it also has the sliced taro or sweet potato stuffed between two slices of meat, which we don't do that in our version.

-It might look bit fatty, yes, I know how sensitive the Westerners feel about fat, but trust me, the taste is just great.
+It might look bit fatty, yes, I know how sensitive the Westerners feel about the fat.
+But trust me, the taste is just great.
 Plus we won't eat this everyday.
-So don't worry, just enjoy it.
+So don't worry, just enjoy it:)